 Budget

-You also need to provide a summary budget and detailed budgets for your programme or project.
-Read more below.
+Supply a detailed budget for your programme or project.

 Support material

-In this section, you add the required documents and supporting information to your application form.
-Read more below.
+In this section, you add documents and supporting information to your application form.

-Your application must include a business plan, attached as support material.
-You must show how your programme or project aligns with your business plan (or long-term strategy or goals).
-For guidance on how to create a business plan, see A guide to developing a business plan.
+- a business plan that shows how your programme or project aligns with the long-term strategy or goals in you plan.
+For guidance on how to create a business plan, see A guide to developing a business plan (link)

 Annual Arts Grants assessment criteria